jamessynge/TinyAlpacaServer/README.md

     parameters.
 To save RAM, these might be instantiated dynamically when a request of the approriate type arrives.

+*   MAYBE: Read the entirety of well-formed but unsupported requests (e.g. with parameters or headers that are too large), so that we don't *have* to close the connection, which will make testing easier.

 *   Collapse `Literal` and `PrintableProgmemString` into a single class, or at least into layered classes, i.e. `ProgmemString` for just the core feature of holding a pointer to a PROGMEM string and its length, and `LiteralView`